SAKSoomro/xink/README.md

 # xink
-XINK is a pre-revenue, pre-development cloud-based IDE.
+XINK is a pre-revenue, in-development cloud-based IDE.
 Investors wanted.

+# goal is to make completely AI powered, open-source, cloud-based IDE along with cloud-based emulators for most operating system, VPS for production.

 # Updates: